-Add some drops in your bottle of shampoo!
+Add some drops in your bottle of shampoo!~ Alli

-Friends have done this when their daycares have lice and they haven’t gotten it yet .~ Alli
+Friends have done this when their daycares have lice and they haven’t gotten it yet.

 We mixed equal parts water and witch hazel (found in any drug store) with about 60 drops of Tea Tree Oil (found at Murphy’s Health Foods, Libertyville) in a spray bottle.
-I’ve been spraying it on my kids hair when they get out of the shower and anytime we are going to be in crowded places with children, i.e. picnics with bounce houses, museums, etc.
+I’ve been spraying it on my kids’ hair when they get out of the shower, and anytime we will be in crowded places with children, i.e., picnics with bounce houses, museums, etc.

 Listerine can also be used as a preventive spray.
 I used the original and just misted it on my boys’ hair, and despite laying on the same floor pillow and wrestling with their sisters, my boys never had any lice.

-Currently lice seems to be everywhere.
-I know more than a half a dozen families that have had it this summer.
+Currently, lice seem to be everywhere.
+I know more than half a dozen families that have had it this summer.
 The news can’t help but keep reporting how 100% of the lice in our area are resistant to over-the-counter medications, and school is starting.
 Since we can’t keep our kids in a bubble, we’ll leave you with some tips from those of us that have been through it.

-I went through three combs, this one is the best.
+I went through three combs, a metal one is the best.
 If you’re not sure what you’re looking at, tap the comb on a sheet of paper to see what falls off. ~Melissa

 Also, a headlamp is a necessity! and magnifying glass!